CreadDiscans/ServiceDesigner/TUTORIAL.md

 ![Color](./asset/img/color.gif)

 ### 1. _Create_
 > * Pick any color that you want to use from the _Color Picker_, and input the name.
-And click the _Create_ button.
 > * On the other hand, just input _Color Code_ or _RGB_ value.
-> * You can check color variables list from the left side of the color picker.
+> * After clicking the _Create_ button, you can check color variables list from the left side of the color picker.

 ### 2. _Update_
 > * If you want to change variable's value, select the one from the list.